jota-ele-ene/just-me/README.md

 If you don't have a `config.toml` file in your site yet, take a look inside the [`exampleSite`](https://github.com/jota-ele-ene/just-me/tree/master/exampleSite) folder of this theme.
 You'll find the config file [`config.toml`](https://github.com/jota-ele-ene/just-me/blob/master/exampleSite/config.toml) there.
 The folder also contais the minimum files required to set up your site and have it up & running.
 Besides the [`config.toml`](https://github.com/jota-ele-ene/just-me/blob/master/exampleSite/config.toml) you will find some contents in the `content` folder.
 Copy the `_index.md` file and the folders `backgrounds` and `profiles` to your site own `content` folder.

 Don't forget to remove the first lines in `config.toml`.
-The variable `themesDir´ only is needed for running the example site.
+The variable `themesDir` only is needed for running the example site.

 Finally, run:

 ```
 hugo server -D
 ```

+You' get your server up & running locally.

 ## Configuring the Home Page